Canon G9 X vs Sony A9

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the G9X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G9X was succeeded by the Canon G9 X Mark II.
+Both the G9X and the A9 have been discontinued, but can regularly be found used on eBay.
+The G9X was replaced by the Canon G9 X Mark II, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G9 X or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G9 X: